Products Recall in Saudi Arabia

 Recall action is the term used to describe an action taken to resolve a problem with a product currently in use or available for use because of deficiencies in its quality, safety, or efficacy.

-Responsible Supplier is the entity that initiate a recall process and has primary responsibility for the supply of products in Saudi Arabia.
+The Responsible Supplier initiates a recall process and is primarily responsible for the supply of products in Saudi Arabia.
 It includes manufacturers, marketing authorization holders, scientific offices, importers, agents, distributors, and retailers.

 Recall Action Classification

-• Class 3: The defect is unlikely to cause harm to the patient, and the recall carried out for other reasons.
+- Class 3: The defect is unlikely to cause harm to the patient, and the recall is carried out for other reasons.

 Recall Action Level